Skip to content

 The Inside Passage of Alaska is truly like stepping into the most beautiful painting you’ve ever seen.
 Because of how icy Alaska can get in the winter months, you can really only cruise the Inside Passage from mid-May to mid-September, making it a true summer vacation spot.
 From dog sledding without snow to seeing some truly breathtaking landscapes to learning more about Sealaskan culture, you’re sure to have the type of trip everyone will be talking about years from now.

-Big Sur & Monterey, CA
+Big Sur & Monterey, California

 Located along the northern coast of California and part of the famed Pacific Coast Highway, the land that stretches between Big Sur and Monterey Bay is probably one of the most ruggedly breathtaking places in the entire country.
 The whole distance is less than thirty miles, so you can take your time to enjoy the views and stay in the various towns on the way, like Santa Cruz, Carmel-by-the-Sea, and Pacific Grove.
 Plan for light hiking, visits to wineries, and even a soak in some hot springs.
 Whether you spend a weekend or a week, you’ll never get tired of the views.

-St. Augustine, FL
+St. Augustine, Florida

 While Florida is home to a number of places perfect for a summer trip, nowhere is quite like St. Augustine.
 As the oldest city in the United States, it’s absolutely brimming with history and landmarks older than the country itself!
 But don’t think it’s stuck in the past.
 With an innovative food scene and a commitment to preserving its beautiful beaches and ecosystem, this city constantly feels as though it’s reinventing itself.
 Whether you plan to explore the ancient Castillo de San Marcos, spend all day out on the water, or experience an asado, I guarantee everyone will find something to love.